Sarah Horton is the author of ‘Being Sarah, a true story about choice, control and breast cancer‘.

 Sarah’s friend, Rachel Cheetham, died of breast cancer.
 Sarah worked with Rachel’s mother, Mandy Cheetham, to publish Rachel’s blog as a book – The Cancer Culture Chronicles.

 Sarah is an independent funeral celebrant, and works with families to provide individual and personal funeral services.
-She also works with her partner Ronnie Hughes on creative projects as ‘a sense of place‘.
+Her partner Ronnie Hughes is a mentor and blogs about Liverpool and life in general at ‘a sense of place‘.